Skip to main content

 All presentation and demo summaries and panelist and presenter biographies for Session 8

-This session will provide attendees an opportunity to have conversations with experts and officials from EPA, ASDWA, and other organizations about small system challenges and solutions; learn about drinking water research and technical assistance activities at EPA and other organizations; and get live demos from EPA model and tool developers and technical assistance providers.
+This session provided attendees an opportunity to have conversations with experts and officials from EPA, ASDWA, and other organizations about small system challenges and solutions; learn about drinking water research and technical assistance activities at EPA and other organizations; and get live demos from EPA model and tool developers and technical assistance providers.

 Ask the Experts Tables